 Osteochondral lesions of the talus (OLTs) are a difficult pathologic entity to treat.
-Lesion size, location, chronicity, and characteristics such as displacement and the presence of subchondral cysts help dictate the appropriate treatment required to achieve a satisfactory result.
-In general, operative treatment is reserved for patients with displaced OLTs or for patients who have failed nonoperative treatment for 3 to 6 months.
+Lesion size, location, chronicity, and characteristics such as displacement and subchondral cysts help dictate the appropriate treatment required to achieve a satisfactory result.
+In general, operative treatment is reserved for patients with displaced OLTs or those who have failed nonoperative treatment for 3 to 6 months.
 Operative treatments can be broken down into cartilage repair, replacement, and regenerative strategies.
-There are many promising treatment options, and research is needed to elucidate which are superior to minimize the morbidity from OLTs.
+There are many promising treatment options, and research is needed to elucidate which are superior to minimizing the morbidity from OLTs.

-- List two surgical techniques for bone marrow stimulation surgery for the treatment of osteochondral lesions of the talus.
+- List two surgical techniques for bone marrow stimulation surgery for treating osteochondral lesions of the talus.

 - Review post-operative recovery protocol.

 Assistant Professor, College of Podiatric Medicine and Surgery, Des Moines University

 Past President, American College of Foot and Ankle Surgeons

 Dr. Grambart joined the Des Moines University Foot and Ankle Clinic and College of Podiatric Medicine and Surgery in the Fall 2019 after practicing with the Urbana, IL-based Carle Physician Group and Carle Foundation Hospital’s surgery department since 2004.

 He is a Diplomat and board-certified physician in foot surgery and ankle/rearfoot surgery by the American Board of Foot and Ankle Surgery.
 He also is a past president and current Fellow of the American College of Foot and Ankle Surgeons.